merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 [![31 Prochlorococcus final]({{images}}/prochlorococcus-pangenomics-final.png)]({{images}}/prochlorococcus-pangenomics-final.png){:.center-img .width-60}

-The anvi'o state file for this display is also in your work directory if you have downloaded the Prochlorococcus data pack, and you can import it this way:
+If you downloaded the Prochlorococcus data pack, you will also find an anvi'o {% include ARTIFACT name="state" %} file that you can import into your pan database using the program {% include PROGRAM name="anvi-import-state" %}:

 ``` bash
 anvi-import-state -p PROCHLORO/Prochlorococcus_Pan-PAN.db \